 In Labyrinth, this happens to Sarah twice over.
 The first time is the result of her eating a magic peach; her memory is erased and she is transported into a literal crystal ballroom where Jareth the Goblin King tries to woo her at a masked ball.
 The atmosphere becomes increasingly creepy; she realizes something's wrong (just as the clock strikes twelve — significant because her quest must be completed by the time it strikes thirteen) and manages to escape by smashing the crystal walls... but when she lands in a junkyard, she still hasn't regained her memory.
 A Junk Lady then lures her into a perfect replica of her bedroom at home (which initially makes Sarah believe her journey was All Just a Dream), albeit with all her favorite childhood toys and whatnot.
 The replica is a little too perfect though, because a copy of the play that inspired her adventure in the first place is there and jogs her memory; as Sarah realizes It's All Junk and that she has to rescue her baby brother, her friends arrive and the room's walls are literally torn down by tumbling rocks.

-The Matrix: Humanity is plugged into the hallucinatory world of the Matrix to keep them alive and their brains functioning to create electricity.
-Some humans reject the simulation and escape.
-Agent Smith and the Architect claim that the original Matrix was a utopia, but almost all of the humans rejected it because it was too good to be true.
+Agent Smith and the Architect claim that this was the original form of The Matrix, but almost all of the humans rejected it because it was too good to be true.

 In Minority Report, the prisoners in containment are supposedly in virtual realities where all their wishes come true.
 Since the prisoners never actually managed to commit any crimes, having been prevented by Pre-Crime operatives, they're not being punished.
 They're being conditioned to never want to commit the crime.